 Nothing to worry about.

-I think this little saga – and the recent news of a Quest Diagnostics hack that exposed the private information of 12 million customers – serve as important reminders that we should all be using free credit monitoring services that can alert us of suspicious activity.
+I think this little saga – and a seemingly weekly update of yet another hack – serve as important reminders that we should all be using free credit monitoring services that can alert us of suspicious activity.